 Will my floor look like brand new?

 Depending on the extent of your damage, you may still see imperfections in your floor.
-The crew will make every attempt to create a smooth finish.
+Our garage floor coating installers will make every attempt to create a smooth finish.
 However, you may still see shadows or blemishes from cracks, patched areas, or salt damage.
 Rest assured your newly coated floor will now be protected from the damages salt can produce and will have a much more attractive overall appearance.

 If we are repairing a straight edge along an apron area, we will do our best to create a nice finish.
 However, you should not expect a new-like edge when we are finished.